xzshao/xzshao.github.io/publications.md

 - I constructed LSTM,TCN,CNN time-series combination prediction model, and **the final error was reduced by more than 7% compared to the neural network model without time-series data decomposition**.
 <br>

+### Based on Adaboost Algorithm for Loan Default Prediction Model (Published)
+<br>JOURNAL: Journal of China Emergency Management Science,May.
+2023
+<br>**First author**
+- I constructed an Adaboost model and conducted empirical analysis on a loan dataset from a commercial bank in China.
+The empirical analysis confirmed the superior performance of the Adaboost model in default prediction compared to other ensemble learning methods.

 ### ISFormer:Improved Seasonal Transformer for Power Load Forecasting(Under Review)
 <br>JOURNAL: Energy,**IF:9**,**JCR Q1**